krobison/emulib/README.md

 * pretty landing page
 * users
 * make the sprites on the list page just cideo game sprites or blank/some DIFFERENT generic sprite.
 Use the NES controller for the individual view still, and use game controllers in the list of ALL games to differentiate between consols
+* Make the NSTC/other region option for games by adding a new side panel to the game view and some (maybe lots) new fields to the games in database

 ###Stubs: